AmalAntoney123/Reachout_ML/readme.md

 - **User-friendly Interface**: The web application is built using Flask, a Python web framework, and utilizes HTML and Bootstrap for a responsive and visually appealing user interface.

+- **Journal System**: Users can create and maintain personal journals, allowing them to record their thoughts, feelings, and experiences.
+They can easily access and review their previous journal entries.

 ## 🚀 Installation and Setup

 1. Clone the repository: `git clone https://github.com/AmalAntoney123/ML_mental_health.git`